 At some point, I sort of stopped watching most movie trailers.
 I didn’t do this intentionally.
-It developed out of habit: I’m always running like 15 minutes late, even when going to see a movie in theaters, so I miss previews almost entirely, and I don’t spend much time looking for new trailers online.
+It developed out of habit: I’m always running late when going to see a movie in theaters (got too used to streaming on demand), so I miss most previews, and I don’t spend much time looking for new trailers online.
 And as a personal preference, I don’t read much about a film before I see it.
 Afterward, I’ll try to read as many different perspectives as I can find, but before going into a movie, I’m usually aware of its title, maybe some cast and crew, and a few headlines’ worth of story and general critical reception.
 Blockbuster releases are the exceptions to this practice, as I like to read everything I can find about them in advance so that I might complain better later.

 You might anticipate that a film set in the Amazon would demand the latest HD color photography in order to properly represent the unfathomable biodiversity of the region.
 “Embrace of the Serpent” is shot instead in a gorgeous but unexpected black and white.
 Director Ciro Guerra addresses this filming decision in this interview (around a minute in):